Yash0162004/BackdropAI-/README.md

-# Backfree - AI Background Removal Tool
+# BackdropAI - AI Background Removal Tool

-A powerful web application for removing backgrounds from both images and videos with high accuracy using advanced AI models.
+A modern SaaS application for AI-powered background removal from images and videos.
+Built with React, TypeScript, and Flask.

 ## Features